Gembah raises $11M to ‘democratize product innovation’ – TechCrunch

 Gembah’s mission statement is a deceptively simple one.
 The Austin-based company says it’s looking to “democratize product innovation by drastically lowering barriers to entry for creation of new products.”
-In that respect, at least, it’s not so dissimilar from various startup initiatives that have arrived over the past decade and change, from crowdfunding to additive manufacturing.
+In that respect, at least, it’s not so dissimilar from various startup initiatives that have arrived over the past decade, from crowdfunding to additive manufacturing.

 The company’s product is a platform/marketplace designed to guide users through the product-creation process, promising results in “as little as 90 days.”
-The forum connects smaller business connect to factories, supply chain experts, designers, engineers, etc. to help speed up the process.
-Just ask anyone who has attempted to launch a hardware startup — these things can be massive difficult to navigate.
+The forum connects smaller businesses to factories, supply chain experts, designers, engineers, etc. to help speed up the process.
+Just ask anyone who has attempted to launch a hardware startup — these things can be massively difficult to navigate.

 To help accelerate its own vision, Gembah has raised an $11 million Series A, led by local firm ATX Venture Partners along with Silverton, Flexport, Brett Hurt, Jim Curry and Dan Graham.

-It follows a $3.28 million seed led by Silverton announced in April of last year, bringing its total funding up to $14.75 million.
+It follows a $3.28 million seed round led by Silverton announced in April of last year, bringing its total funding up to $14.75 million.

 The company says the pandemic has actually been something of a boon for its business model, as hardware startups are looking toward a more online model — and something a bit closer to home than the traditional sales channels.
 The company says its revenue grew 500% in 2020 and is on track to triple revenues this year.
 It’s impressive growth in the face of some major supply chain issues that have impacted the industry during the past year and a half.